Sexual Wellbeing and Intimacy

 based.
 Many women experience changes in sexual desire, arousal, pleasure, comfort,

 longstanding patterns of shame and self-criticism.
-These concerns can contribute to

 In clinical work with Nadia, sexual wellbeing is understood as interconnected with

-style, and relational dynamics.
+style.
 Nadia draws on her extensive training, including

 understanding arousal and inhibition patterns, navigating desire changes, and